 Look at the healthcare industry, for example.
 According to a report published by Black Book Research, IT spending remains stagnant while the volume of cyberattacks continues to increase.
 According to 88 percent of hospital representatives surveyed, IT security budgets have remained level since 2016.
 This is due in large part to the fact that hospitals find it hard to invest in something that will not produce revenue.

 For this reason, it is important to have a person who is experienced in budgeting and risk management in the room when you’re discussing how much you can set aside for your information security program costs.

 The Chief Financial Officer (CFO) is more involved than ever in the decision making process for cybersecurity budget allocation.
 This is because cybersecurity is no longer just a technological risk, it is a huge financial risk as well.
 A cyber attack can have huge risks on the financial status of a company.

 A CFO’s experience in mitigating risks qualifies them to be a key player in the decisions related to cybersecurity spending.

 The IT team should also be a part of these conversations.
-The Chief Technical Officer (CTO) will have an understanding of the security requirements and be able to communicate those points to the CEO.
+Your CTO will have an understanding of the security requirements and be able to communicate those points to the CEO.